Google defines anxiety as:

 BOOM goes the firework.

 Yay!
 Try to make it fun.
 Sometimes reassuring your pet too much validates the anxiety and makes it grow, so swallow your own anxiety and worry for your fur kid.
-Keep calm and strong and make it play time!
+Keep calm and strong and make it playtime!
 Yay!
 It’s time to battle your fear and come out happier and stronger on the other side my friend!

 Oh, and make it a rare treat.
 Something they really love that they only get during times of stress so they start to look forward to it.

 This can also be for veterinary visits.
 Call ahead to make sure your veterinary office approves and isn’t crazy busy at the time.
 We love it when your pet comes in just to say hi and get treats.
 Walk them in on leash (Always leash.
-Always), weight them so they are used to the scale and provide lots of treats for good behavior.
+Always), weigh them so they are used to the scale and provide lots of treats for good behavior.
 Let them sniff around the office and get used to the staff and then go do something your pet enjoys.
 Play at the park, take a long walk, hike, anything to help leave a pleasant memory for your pet and hopefully work off some of those excess treats.

 We keep Solliquin on the shelves of the hospital for a nice over the counter supplement to help combat mild anxiety, but these calming treats are everywhere so look around.
 Go for the natural supplements by a trusted brand.
 NutraMAX has always treated us well.
 Just read the directions.
-Supplements can sometimes take a month to build up in the system to achieve the desired affect.
+Supplements can sometimes take a month to build up in the system to achieve the desired effect.
 Make sure you give the treats more than the allotted time and then evaluate their effectiveness.

 This is hands down my most loyal ally.
 What better way to tell a pet they are safe then to come in the room smelling like a happy, relaxed friend without a care in the world.
 Pheromone sprays are fantastic for these special intense situations, like fireworks, vet visits, grooming appointments, crate training etc. Let them know on a subconscious level that all is well.